 As she looked up from her paper, the room erupted.
 Not just applause from the girls (who always show their support for a girl doing a badge) but also from the parents.
 They were on their feet calling out, giving S.T. a standing ovation.
 Two short years ago, this girl wouldn’t have dreamed of standing in front of the group and reading her own thoughts and words.
 Never, in my years as a Guider had I ever witnessed such a powerful event.
 And it was at that moment, I thought to myself – now this is why I am a Guider.

-Time and time again, people ask me “why is Guiding still girls only” and the answer is simply this: girls need an environment with female role models where they can feel safe sharing themselves, just as they are.
+Time and time again, people ask me “why is Guiding still girls only” and the answer is simply this: girls need an environment with women role models where they can feel safe sharing themselves, just as they are.
 This story, and girls like S.T., are living proof of this.
 And it’s a powerful thing.

 By guest blogger Angela Crane, a Guider with the 34th Vancouver Guides.